 It is so important to understand the communication of the autistic child and that may be through demand avoidant behaviour.
 We need to listen and work out together how to reduce stress on them and make successful ways of accessing life.
 Sometimes we need to realise they are traumatised and need time first to recover and this means backing off from most demands, letting them recover at their own pace and then slowly reintroduce every day activities.
 It means giving the child a lot of control over what they do and when.
 Of course you may not think this is a good way to treat a child.
 But believe me, a child with autism and PDA profile NEEDS this.
 They are not ‘attention seeking’ but trying to manage in a very fearful and overwhelming world.
 This is where many children with a PDA profile end up not attending school for some time.
 They end up being traumatised, unable to cope with the millions of daily demands and the anxiety caused makes them unable to attend school at all.
 We have worked with a number of PDA profile children who have been moved to a specialist provision or home schooled (with education still provided by the LA).

-When you look at the definition to support diagnosis of PDA here, then there are some children who display the characteristics of PDA but without the same developmental history.
-In that there is some debate as to whether PDA is a suitable diagnosis for every child who displays these demand avoidant behaviours.
-However, whether it is purely PDA or autism with extreme anxiety, I have found that the strategies are helpful and can make a huge difference.
+There is some debate as to whether PDA is a suitable diagnosis for every child who displays these demand avoidant behaviours.
+However, whether it is purely PDA or autism with extreme anxiety, I have found that the helpful apporaches can make a huge difference.
 The key seems to be the understanding and skill of the people supporting the child.
 You have to be calm at all times, flexible but ready to respond to anything, have a sense of humour and be skilled at reading a situation, a mood, an early response and pulling the most suitable strategy ‘out of your bag’ at a moment’s notice.
-The first bit of advice in the PDA strategies are to work on a flexible plan.
+The first bit of advice in the PDA approaches are to work on a flexible plan.
 Plan A is the essential demands that keep the child safe and healthy, and a Plan A day is when the child is overwhelmed and ‘can’t’ do things they might on other days.
 Plan B introduces some simple demands that the child can do on a better day.
 Plan C is all the things you might get done on a good day.
-We have found this strategy provides an excellent way for parents, the child and the teachers to communicate and know what to expect each day.
+We have found this approach provides an excellent way for parents, the child and the teachers to communicate and know what to expect each day.
 The plans can change every hour, but when everyone is working on the same plan at the same time, the child feels safe and supported.

-The strategies share a lot of day to day responsive activities and language that can really help.
-Looking towards growing up and learning to live with PDA (it can become more manageable) the strategies suggest working with all children to help them understand stress and anxiety in the long term.
+The approaches share a lot of day to day responsive activities and language that can really help.
+Looking towards growing up and learning to live with PDA (it can become more manageable) we suggest working with all children to help them understand stress and anxiety in the long term.
 Here is my blog “8 ways to support autistic pupils manage anxiety“.

 Get teacher resources, including the mind map above from the PDA Society website.